Our History

 2012

-The New Parish House was completed.
-The Parish House houses the administrative offices, a large, modern kitchen, classrooms and workshop rooms, and a common meeting area.
-St. George's Chapel, named after the Newport Church who joined with St. Mary's in 2007, lives here as well.
-The Chapel is a glorious, multi-windowed room that looks out on the St. Mary's campus.
+The new parish house was completed.
+The parish house houses the administrative offices; a large, modern kitchen; classrooms and workshop rooms; and a common meeting area.
+St. George's Chapel, named after the Newport church who joined with St. Mary's in 2007, provides a place for worship and fellowship here as well.
+The chapel is a glorious, multi-windowed room that looks out on the St. Mary's campus.
 The room itself is surrounded by the stained glass windows that were in the original St. George's Church.

 Rectors of St. Mary's